AOC Day 3 2021

 The final output is the multiplication of

-and carbon
+oxygen and carbon of course.

 Solving Part Two